Fulgencio Batista: Marriages and children

-Batista married Elisa Godínez y Gómez (1900–1993) on July 10, 1926.
+Batista married Elisa Godínez y Gómez on July 10, 1926.
 They had three children: Mirta Caridad (1927–2010), Elisa Aleida (born 1933), and Fulgencio Rubén Batista Godínez (1933–2007).
 By all accounts, she was devoted to him and their children throughout their marriage, and their daughter remembered them as a "happy, young couple" until their sudden divorce.
-Much to her surprise, he divorced her in October 1945 against her will in order to marry his longtime mistress Marta Fernandez Miranda.
+Much to her surprise, he divorced her in October 1945 against her will in order to marry his longtime mistress Marta Fernández Miranda.

-He married Marta Fernández Miranda (1923–2006) on November 28, 1945, shortly after his divorce became final, and they had five children: Jorge Luis (born 1942), Roberto Francisco (born 1947), Carlos Manuel (1950–1969), Fulgencio José (born 1953) and Marta María Batista Fernández (born 1957).
+He married Fernández on November 28, 1945, shortly after his divorce became final, and they had five children: Jorge Luis (born 1942), Roberto Francisco (born 1947), Carlos Manuel (1950–1969), Fulgencio José (born 1953) and Marta María Batista Fernández (born 1957).

 Extramarital affairs

 Batista was an inveterate philanderer who engaged in numerous extramarital affairs throughout his first marriage.
 He cheated on his first wife with multiple women, and his children eventually became aware of his relationships.
 His first wife, who supported her husband throughout his political career and found his philandering humiliating, never considered divorce and tolerated his multiple affairs.
-However, Batista became enamored with the much younger Marta Fernandez Miranda, who became his longtime mistress.
+However, Batista became enamored with the much younger Marta Fernández Miranda, who became his longtime mistress.
 He filed divorce papers shortly before his first grandchild was born.
 His first wife and their children were astounded and devastated by the divorce.

-In 1935, he fathered an illegitimate daughter, Fermina Lázara Batista Estévez, whom he supported financially.
-Biographers suggest that Batista may have fathered several more children out of wedlock.
+In 1935, he had with his mistress Marina Estévez an illegitimate daughter, Fermina Lázara Carmela de las Mercedes Batista Estévez, whom he supported financially.

 Death

 After he fled to Portugal, Batista lived in Madeira, then later in Estoril.
-He died of a heart attack on August 6, 1973, at Marbella, Spain, two days before a team of assassins from Castro's Cuba allegedly were planning to assassinate him.
+He died of a heart attack on August 6, 1973, in Marbella, Spain.

 Marta Fernández Miranda de Batista, Batista's widow, died on October 2, 2006.
-Roberto Batista, her son, says that she died at her home in West Palm Beach, Florida.
+Roberto Batista, her son, said that she died at her home in West Palm Beach, Florida, US.
 She had suffered from Alzheimer's disease.
-She was buried with her husband and son in the Cementerio Sacramental de San Isidro in Madrid.

-In popular culture

-Actors who have portrayed Batista in film include Tito Alba in The Godfather Part II (1974), Wolfe Morris in Cuba (1979) and Juan Fernández de Alarcón in The Lost City (2005).

-In literature and movies, Batista's regime is commonly referred to as the "greens" (opposite the Communist "reds"), because of the green uniforms his soldiers wore.
+Political and economics views

+During his first term he advocated for corporatism and statism, however after his first term he began to embrace economic liberalism.